awsdocs/amazon-migrationhub-user-guide/doc_source/discovery-wt-discover.md

 1. To see the network connections for multiple servers, select the check box for each of the servers you want in the network diagram, and then choose **Visualize network**\.

 1. You can modify the network diagram for the servers you chose\.
-For information on how to work with the network diagram, see [Viewing Network Connections in Migration Hub](network-diagram.md)\.
+For information on how to work with the network diagram, see [Viewing network connections in Migration Hub](network-diagram.md)\.

-## Discover Step 3: Group Servers as Applications<a name="discovery-wt-group-as-applications"></a>
+## Discover Step 3: Group servers as applications<a name="discovery-wt-group-as-applications"></a>

 The following procedures describe how to group servers as applications\.
 Because applications can have multiple servers, it can help simplify migration tracking to group them into logical units\.

-### Grouping Servers as Applications from the Servers List<a name="discovery-wt-group-as-applications-server-list"></a>
+### Grouping servers as applications from the servers list<a name="discovery-wt-group-as-applications-server-list"></a>

 The following procedure shows you how to select the servers you want to group for your application, how to create your application and name it, and how to add identifying tags\.